Sage Bambino Plus Review

 Warranty: 2 Year Repair, Replace or Refund Guarantee.

-Baskets: Recent stock ship with single and double basic baskets and single and double dual wall baskets.
+Baskets: Recent stock ship with single and double standard baskets and single and double dual wall baskets.

-Older stock may come with only dual walled baskets, so if you’re not buying directly from Sage Appliances (which I would recommend you do if you’re buying now, as I can’t find them as cheap anywhere else) I would recommend that you check with the retailer whether you’re getting one of the newer units with the standard baskets.
+Older stock may come with only dual walled baskets, so if you’re not buying directly from Sage Appliances (which I would suggest you do if you’re buying now, as I can’t find them as cheap anywhere else) I would advise that you check with the retailer whether you’re getting one of the newer units with the basic baskets.

 First Impressions